 We love summer raw vine-ripened tomatoes, but three servings a day can get repetitive so I began to experiment with soy sauce based dressings.
 This is a simple dish to let the tomato flavors shine. —BoulderGalinTokyo

-- 3 tablespoons Agave, honey or diet sweetener, sugar OK too)
+tablespoons Agave, honey or diet sweetener (taste to equal 3 tablespoons, usually 1 tablespoon), sugar is OK too)

 Mix sweetener in vinegar and soy sauce until dissolved.
-Add oil and mix with a whisk.
+Add oil and whisk to mix.
 Pour over tomatoes.

 Chill for a couple of hours.
 Stir once and taste if sweet enough (will depend on your tomatoes).
 Add a little more if desired.
 Chill for 24 hours.

 To Serve: Cut the shiso leaves in thin strips (chiffonade).

 Serve tomatoes in individual bowls with shiso leaves sprinkled on top.

 Prepare an ice-bath.
 Boil enough water to completely cover a tomato in a small saucepan.
 Submerge tomato in boiling water for about 45 seconds, then immediately remove to the ice bath.
 If the tomato skin hasn't cracked open, knick it with a sharp knife, then the peeling should just fall away.
 Repeat for all the tomatoes.